keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ## Lab Specifications

-### Stories (BDD)
+### Stories (BDD/Gherkin Style)

+**DESCRIPTION**

-- **DESCRIPTION**: An Operator with a single busy box pod that shuts down after a user specified amount of time
+An Operator with a single busy box pod that logs a user specified message and shuts down after a user specified amount of time

+- **SCENARIO**: Shutdown the busybox pod after a user specified amount of time in seconds
   - **GIVEN**: A scaffolded operator
   - **AND**: an Operator instance
   - **WHEN**: the specification `timeout` is set to a numeric value in seconds
   - **THEN**: the busy box pod will remain available for the specified `timeout` in seconds,
   - **AND**: shutdown after the specified amount `timeout` duration

-- **DESCRIPTION**: An Operator with a single busy box pod that logs a user specified message
+- **SCENARIO**: Log a user specified message before shutting down the busybox pod
   - **GIVEN**: A scaffolded operator
   - **AND**: an Operator instance
   - **WHEN**: the specification `message` is set to a string value